comychitz/knowledge/programming/java/README.md

   programming errors
     * Java provides three kinds of throwables: checked exceptions, runtime exceptions and errors.
-    * all the unchecked throwables you implement shoudl subclass RuntimeExcpetion
+    * all the unchecked throwables you implement should subclass RuntimeExcpetion
-* avoid unncessary use of checked exceptions
+* avoid unnecessary use of checked exceptions
 * favor the use fo standard exceptions
 * throw exceptions appropriate to the abstraction
-    * higher layers should catch lower-leverl exceptions and, int heir place, throw exceptions that can be explained in terms of the higher-level abstraction.
+    * higher layers should catch lower-level exceptions and, int heir place, throw exceptions that can be explained in terms of the higher-level abstraction.
-* doucment all exceptions thrown by each method
+* document all exceptions thrown by each method
 * include failure-capture information in detail messages
 * strive for failure atomicity

 ## general notes